edgeimpulse/aws_workshop/5_EdgeImpulseCustomComponentInstallation/EdgeImpulseCustomComponentInstall.md

 Next we need to customize our Greengrass component recipe YAML file to reflect the actual location of our artifacts stored in S3.
 Please replace ALL occurrences of "YOUR\_S3\_ARTIFACT\_BUCKET" with your S3 bucket name (i.e. "MyS3Bucket123").
 Please do this to the "EdgeImpulseLinuxRunnerServiceComponent.yaml" file.
 Save the file.

-Additionally, we can customize the defaulted configuration of your custom component by  editing, within "EdgeImpulseLinuxRunnerServiceComponent.yaml" file, the default configuration JSON
+Also FYI, we can customize the defaulted configuration of your custom component by  editing, within "EdgeImpulseLinuxRunnerServiceComponent.yaml" file, the default configuration JSON.
+We won't need to do this for this workshop but its an useful option nonetheless.

 The default configuration in "EdgeImpulseLinuxRunnerServiceComponent.yaml" contains the following JSON configuration settings for the component: